sanka4rea/CityU_HK_PhD_Thesis/README.md

 Globally setting, such as definition of new environment , format or style, could be found in `PhDThesisPSnPDF.cls` and the layout of the title page, main matter, including of chapters were in the `Current_thesis.tex`.
 Take a look at the comments first before modification.

-To compile, fast run through `Recipe: XeLaTex`, with bibliography: `Recipe:xelatex->bibtex->xelatex*2` in Tex extension of VScode.
+To compile, fast run through `Recipe: XeLaTex`.
+With bibliography, remember to use: `Recipe:xelatex->bibtex->xelatex*2` in Tex extension of VScode.

 ## <u>Modifications and Tips</u>